2,458 texts in Legends of the Jews (Ginzberg)

 It wasn't a simple affair, that's for sure.
 The Bible tells us he died in Egypt, surrounded by his family.
 But getting him back to the land promised to his ancestors?
 That was a wh...

-Let’s journey back, way back, to the funeral procession of Jacob, or as he was also known, Israel.
-Now, this wasn't just any funeral.
-This was Jacob, the father of the twelve tribe...
+The story returns to the funeral procession of Jacob, or as he was also known, Israel.
+This wasn't just any funeral.
+This was Jacob, the father of the twelve tribes, being returned...

 The stories surrounding the burial of Jacob, Yaakov in Hebrew, are filled with profound insights into this very question.
 Jacob's journey back to Canaan for burial wasn't just a si...

-And it raises a fascinating question: who takes responsibility?
+It raises a fascinating question: who takes responsibility?
 Who steps up to handle the sacred duty of burial?
-Interestingly, Jacob's other sons, his children besides Joseph, th...
+Jacob's other sons, his children besides Joseph, they left all the arr...

 It continues, full of ancient grudges and, yes, even more battles.
-According to Ginzberg's retelling in Legends of the Jews, the sons of Esau weren’t exactly thrilled with the sons...
+In Ginzberg's retelling in, Legends of the Jews, the sons of Esau weren’t exactly thrilled with the sons of Seir,...

 It’s a story filled with sibling rivalry, lingering resentment, and, well, a whole lot of armed conflict.
 The animosity, didn’t just end with Jacob tricking Esau out of his birthri...